beautifier/js-beautify/README.md

-  -m, --max-preserve-newlines        Maximum number of line-breaks to be preserved in one chunk [10] -U, --unformatted                  List of tags (defaults to inline) that should not be reformatted -n, --end_with_newline             End output with newline
+  -m, --max-preserve-newlines        Maximum number of line-breaks to be preserved in one chunk [10] -U, --unformatted                  List of tags (defaults to inline) that should not be reformatted -n, --end_with_newline             End output with newline -E, --extra_liners                 List of tags (defaults to inline) that should be followed by an extra newline
 ```

 # License